-Charities may feel ill prepared to deal with a crisis that could throw their organisation into the media spotlight.
-Yet it is true that any chief executive of a FTSE-listed company worth their salt would have had extensive training in dealing with such instances of crisis management.
+Charities may feel ill prepared to deal with a nonprofit board crisis that could throw their organisation into the media’s spotlight.
+Worse still, in the majority of these cases the charity management teams will have received little to no training.
+Yet it’s true that any chief executive of a FTSE-listed company worth their salt would have had extensive training in dealing with such instances of crisis management.

 They would be able to call on an in-house corporate comms team for advice and have the best PR agencies working on their behalf.
 They would also most likely be quite conversant in dealing with the media on an almost daily basis and would have had intensive media training to help them with this role.

 For obvious reasons, these resources are simply not available to a chief executive of a small to medium-sized charity.
 It’s often a great shock for those whose purpose is providing for the greater good to suddenly face a terrible situation linked to their own organisation, which could potentially damage its reputation beyond repair.
 Initially, they might feel like a rabbit caught in the headlights, not at all sure how to act.
 The key, of course, is to remain calm and objective, and deal with the nonprofit crisis they are facing head on.

 I would advise chief executives to inspire their teams by realising these four skills within themselves: leadership, vision, clarity and confidence.